LivelyDismay/magnum-opus/README.md

 If you wish for Wabbajack to ignore any additional mods you've installed, rename them to say `[NoDelete]` at the beginning of the name.

+If you deleted your downloads to save on some storage space and still want to update, Wabbajack should only need to download any files that have changed.
+It should not have to download all mod archives again.
+The [Changelog](https://github.com/LivelyDismay/magnum-opus/blob/main/changelog.md) will give you a good idea of how many mods Wabbajack will need to download and install for each update.

 [[Top]](https://github.com/LivelyDismay/magnum-opus/blob/main/README.md#table-of-contents)

 ---